vpnlnetwork/vpnl/README.md

 ---

+## License

+This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.

+---

 **VPNL:** Open standards for solver reputation.
 Enabling permissionless intent routing at scale.
+Powered by DIA Lumina's trustless oracle infrastructure.